 Each server data link layer process (or thread) waits for frames from the server physical layer and passes packets up to the server network layer.
-Similar to the client side, the flow of the server data link layer depends on whether there is traffic from the Server to be sent back to the Client (either frames with packets from the server network layer or ACK frames that are part of the Go Back N protocol).
+Similar to the client side, the flow of the server data link layer depends on whether there is traffic from the Server to be sent back to the Client (either frames with packets from the server network layer or control frames (ACKs or NAKs) that are part of the Selective Repeat protocol).
+Note - network layer packets can consist of network layer data packets or network layer control packets (e.g., ACK packets).